Jerome Bunke

-Jerome Bunke born on September 8, 1945, in Albany, New York, is a clarinetist and record producer.
-He has participated as a soloist and chamber musician with various music organizations, including the Japan Philharmonic Orchestra, the Yomiuri Symphony Orchestras, the Martha Graham Dance Company, and the Lake George Opera, which is now known as Opera Saratoga.
+Jerome Bunke (born on September 8, 1945, in Albany, New York) is a clarinetist and record producer.
+He has participated as a soloist and chamber musician with various music organizations, including the Japan Philharmonic Orchestra, the Yomiuri Nippon Symphony Orchestra, the Martha Graham Dance Company, and the Lake George Opera, which is now known as Opera Saratoga.
 In his role as a producer, Bunke is recognized for curating the Heritage Collection, an archive that preserves live and recorded performances by Stanley Drucker, who served as the Principal Clarinetist of the New York Philharmonic.

 Early life and education

 Bunke was born on September 8, 1945, in Albany, New York.
 He completed his education at The Milne School, which is affiliated with SUNY-Albany, and later attended the Juilliard School as a scholarship student, where he obtained both Bachelor of Music and Master of Science degrees.
 Additionally, he earned a Ph.D. from New York University as a Collins Scholar.
 Bunke studied clarinet under the instruction of Stanley Drucker and Leon Russianoff.